janekfleper/typst-fancy-units/src/unit/transform.typ

 // Insert macros into the content tree
 //
 // - tree (dictionary): The content tree
-// - macros (dictionary): The available macros to insert
+// - macros (false or dictionary): The available macros to insert
 // -> tree (dictionary)
 //
 // This function will walk the content tree and replace the leaf body with